North Highland College: History

 The college opened in 1959 and became an independent entity in 1993.

 In July 2014, the college had 8,000 students enrolled in full-time and part-time courses, including more than 750 studying for university degrees.

 The college has campuses in Thurso, Halkirk, Alness and Dornoch.

+In August 2023, it merged to become UHI North, West and Hebrides.

 Thurso campus

 Centre for Energy and Environment

 The Centre for Energy and Environment building was designed by HRI Architects and completed in January 2011.
 It received a rating of excellent by BREEAM. and was awarded "best new building in the north region" at the Highlands and Islands Design Awards in 2012.

 Rural studies centre

 The college has been offering equestrian courses since 1990.
 In September 2012 it has used a converted farm that combines stabling, classrooms and a purpose-built indoor arena.
 Dale Farm is a facility that is situated approximately six miles from the main campus in Thurso.
 The college also offers a gamekeeping and wildlife management course.